 The State Capitol Park World Peace Rose Garden is very popular – particularly when the roses are in bloom.
-At that time of year, when I worked in Downtown Sacramento prior to retiring, I sometimes took a detour between a meeting in the State Capitol and returning to the office for a brief respite and to enjoy the beauty of Sacramento’s very own World Peace Rose Garden.
+When I worked in Downtown Sacramento prior to retiring, I sometimes took a detour between meetings for a brief respite and to enjoy the beauty of Sacramento’s very own World Peace Rose Garden.
 When I did, I observed many other individuals also strolling along the walkways admiring the different colors – and taking the time to “smell the roses”.
-Photo taking is also a very popular pastime at that time of year.
+Photo taking is also a very popular pastime when the roses are in bloom.

 Benches are scattered throughout – so that you can also sit while you take the time to admire the view.

-As you stroll around the State Capitol Park World Peace Rose Garden keep an eye out for the 40+ plaques placed throughout with inspirational messages of peace.
+As you stroll around the garden keep an eye out for the 40+ plaques placed throughout with inspirational messages of peace.

 Have you visited the State Capitol Park World Peace Rose Garden?
 Do you have any other observations to add?

 Subscribe to SacramentoRevealed.com to receive the weekly (with an occasional hiatus) newsletter direct to your inbox!
 Comments are welcome.